-Governor Dunleavy’s FY2020 budget Vetoes will decimate state housing and homeless service programs
+Governor Dunleavy’s FY2020 budget Vetoes Continue to Reduce critical state housing and homeless service programs

 On June 28, 2019, the Governor announced several line item vetoes which will adversely impact persons and families experiencing homelessness across Alaska.
 Many programs are expected to close if this critical funding is discontinued resulting in vulnerable Alaskans losing housing and essential services.
 The budget cuts nearly $10 million from four key programs.

 These cuts are not the only cuts that will lead to more Alaskans experiencing homelessness.
-The cuts to Medicaid, senior benefits and other services will disproportionately impact low-income or vulnerable individuals reducing or eliminating successful outcomes of housing programs.
+The cuts to Medicaid, headstart, legal services and other services will disproportionately impact low-income or vulnerable individuals reducing or eliminating successful outcomes of housing programs.